The Difference: TF Card vs micro SD Card

 This article explains how to encrypt data which can be decrypted on both a Mac and Windows computer.

-Microsoft Windows accounts for nearly 80% of desktop computers, with Apple OS accounting for about 18% of the market share; (as of Q3, 2021) with this in mind, it is very common for users to want encrypted data to be shared on both Mac and Windows computers.
+Microsoft Windows accounts for nearly 80% of desktop computers, with Apple OS accounting for about 18% of the market share (as of Q3, 2021).
+With this in mind, it is very common for users to want encrypted data to be shared on both Mac and Windows computers.
 For example, at work, Microsoft Windows is used, while at home, the employee uses a Mac computer.
 It is not easy to share encrypted data between these two operating systems.
 There is no installed solution from Microsoft or Apple that provides cross-platform encryption and decryption.

-There are two options for those who want to decrypt files on both a Microsoft Windows and an Apple Mac computer.
+There are two options for those who want to decrypt files on both a Microsoft Windows and an Apple Mac computer:

-The other solution is buying a physical drive which supports decryption on either operating system.
+• The other solution is buying a physical drive which supports decryption on either operating system.

 The second option is better suited to a business.
-This is true because the employee or individual is not required to purchase software.
+This is true because the employee or individual is not required to purchase additional software.

 This is how the Nexcopy USB flash drive encryption solution works:

-• PC based software is used to encrypt the data
+• PC-based software is used to encrypt the data

 • Included with the encrypted data are two software utilities loaded onto the flash drive